Choosing the right school for your child is a big decision.

-About 120,000 students attend Queensland independent schools – that’s about 15 percent of the state’s total school-age population.
+More than 123,000 students attend Queensland independent schools – that’s about 15 percent of the state’s total school-age population.

 Discover more about the independent schools in your area by visiting their websites, taking a school tour or attending an Open Day.